 Urszula Coghlan, M.A.
 (Hons), PGDip RCSLT

 Urszula qualified in Speech & Language Therapy from City University in 1998, and has worked in a variety of settings, including community clinics, special schools and a rehabilitation unit for children with acquired brain injury.
-She has specialist experience as a SLT for adults with learning disabilities, assessing and supporting clients with communication and dysphagias, and providing training to carers.
+She has previously worked as a specialist Speech and Language Therapist for adults with learning disabilities, assessing and supporting clients with communication and dysphagias, and providing training to carers.
 She has completed the 2 day Picture Exchange Communication course, and the 2 day SCERTS training workshop.
 She has also been trained in Intensive Interaction, Hanen, and Signalong.
 Urszula originally trained as a Montessori Nursery teacher, and, prior to changing career to Speech & Language Therapy, worked for several years in a Montessori nursery and at a specialist Conductive Education Centre for children with cerebral palsy.
 She has been a member of the Puzzle Team since the Spring Term of 2014.